 The FY 2020-2024 Five-Year Housing and Community Development Strategic Plan (Consolidated Plan) identifies the housing and community development needs in San Leandro and outlines the strategies for meeting those needs.
-The FY 21-22 Annual Action Plan (AAP) represents the second year of the FY 2020-2024 Consolidated Plan and implements the strategies through the use of Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) funds from the U.S. Department of Housing and Urban Development (HUD).
+The FY 22-23 Annual Action Plan (AAP) represents the fourth year of the FY 2020-2024 Consolidated Plan and implements the strategies through the use of Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) funds from the U.S. Department of Housing and Urban Development (HUD).

-San Leandro receives CDBG funds from HUD each year.
-In order to receive its annual CDBG allocation from HUD, the City must update its Consolidated Plan every five years and submit an AAP to HUD.
+In order to receive its annual CDBG allocation from HUD, San Leandro must update its Consolidated Plan every five years and submit an Annual Action Plan to HUD.

 The City participates in the Alameda County HOME Consortium, whose membership is Alameda County and Alameda County cities, excluding Berkeley and Oakland.
 The County serves as the lead agency for the Consortium and the HOME Program.
 San Leandro applies each year to Alameda County to receive its annual share of HOME funding.
-As part of this process, San Leandro submits its AAP to Alameda County who is responsible for submitting to HUD each City's AAP compiled into one document on behalf of the entire Consortium.
+As part of this process, San Leandro submits its AAP to Alameda County who is responsible for submitting it to HUD on behalf of the entire Consortium.